Bhumi-Halatwala/202618038_BhumiHalatwala_DS605/202618038_Lab_2/README.md

 The analysis demonstrates several patterns in the Titanic dataset.
 Survival rates varied considerably by **Sex** and **Passenger Class**, with female and higher-class passengers generally showing higher survival rates.
 Fare and passenger class also showed meaningful relationships with survival.
 The dataset contained missing values, particularly in the Age-related data, and Fare included observations identified as outliers using the IQR method.

-## How to Run

-1. Clone or download this repository.
-2. Ensure `train.csv` is available in the required directory.
-3. Open `Titanic_NumPy_Pandas.ipynb` using Jupyter Notebook or JupyterLab.
-4. Run the notebook cells sequentially to reproduce the analysis and visualizations.

 ## Conclusion

 This assignment provides practical experience with NumPy and Pandas for numerical computing and data wrangling.
 It demonstrates how vectorized operations, statistical analysis, data filtering, aggregation, feature engineering, missing-value treatment, outlier detection, and visualization can be applied to a real-world dataset.